lab11/nrf52x-base/README.md

-Nordic nRF5x Support Files
+Nordic nRF52x Support Files
 ==========================

 This repository is a starting point and shared code for Nordic nRF52x BLE/Thread platforms.
 This repo is a collection of libraries, SDKs, Softdevices, and Makefiles to be included within other projects using the Nordic platfroms.
 Pull requests welcome.

-The currently supported SDK versions are: 15.0.0, 15.2.0, 15.3.0, as well as the SDK for Thread and Zigbee v3.0.0
+The currently supported SDK versions are: 15.3.0, and the SDK for Thread and Zigbee v3.0.0

 The currently supported Softdevice versions are: s132_6.1.1, s140_6.1.1